aniemerg/smolcc/README.md

 # SmolCC

 A lightweight code assistant with tool-using capabilities built on HuggingFace's smolagents.
 Inspired by the tool use in Claude Code, this project provides a simple, easy-to-use interface with access to a range of tools for file manipulation, text search, and command execution.
+Features rich terminal UI output for an improved user experience.

 ## Features

+- Rich terminal UI with syntax highlighting and formatted output
 - Command-line interface for code assistance
 - Integration with various tools:
   - `BashTool` - Execute bash commands